Are you looking for the best places to visit in October in Europe? You have come to the right place!

-What’s The Weather Like In October In Europe?
+The Weather In October In Europe

 Autumn in Europe starts roughly in September and goes all the way into November.
 October is usually considered to be the peak month – and Europe is simply fabulous then.

 What I love about October in Europe is that the difference between the North and the South of the continent is really visible then, with the northern countries showing fabulous foliage colors and getting their first snowflakes, while people in the South of Europe can still enjoy beautiful (if only shorter) beach days.
-That’s very much what happens here in Sardinia, where I live!

-However, keep in mind that October in Europe can also be quite unpredictable – for example, a year ago we’d still be going to the beach in mid October in Sardinia, enjoying swimming in the sea.
-This year, with temperatures being cooler than usual, we stopped going at the end of September.
 Typically speaking though, the further south in Europe you are, the warmer the weather will still be in October.
 The further North in Europe, the wetter and colder it will be.

-Why You Should Consider Visiting Europe In October
+Why You Should Visit Europe In October